 3. Look at Internet Speed

 Look at your internet speed and compare it to the approximate download speed (calculated in megabits per second) that you’ve purchased from your Internet Service Provider.
 If the speed test shows that you’re always nowhere near the purchased speed, you should follow up with your provider.
 If your speed is close to what’s advertised, the issue is probably on your end, not theirs.
-At this point, John Larkin, a tech writer at Academized and Top Canadian Writers, says that “you should reset your router.
+At this point, John Larkin, a tech writer, says that “you should reset your router.
 This process, known as power-cycling, will clear the network cache and restore the network to default settings.
 You’ll have to re-add all your connected devices to the network but it should significantly increase the speed.”

 4. Run Necessary Updates